activeloopai/snark-doc/README.md

 **Reconnect to an active pod**

-To reconnect to an active pod, simply execute
+To reconnect to an active pod, execute a start command and specify the id of the pod that you want to resume.
 ```
-snark start --pod_id my_pod
+snark start my_pod
 ```
 Your pod will not be restarted.